 Creating An Effective Project Timeline: A Step-By-Step Guide

-A project timeline is a useful tool for planning and managing projects in a workplace setting.
+A project timeline is a valuable tool for planning and managing projects in a workplace setting.

 It provides a visual overview of the project schedule, allowing teams to track progress and identify potential issues early on.